Phys4D: Fine-Grained Physics-Consistent 4D Modeling from Video Diffusion: Conclusion

 \section{Conclusion}

-We presented Phys4D, a three-stage framework that lifts pretrained video diffusion models into physics-consistent 4D world models.
-Our results highlight the importance of explicit 4D world-level training and evaluation for advancing generative world models.
+We presented Phys4D, a three-stage framework that augments pretrained video diffusion models with a physics-aware RGB-D-motion interface.
+Our results highlight the importance of explicit 4D interface training and evaluation for advancing generative world models.
+Additional discussion of limitations, broader impact, and responsible release is provided in Appendix~\ref{app:limitations_impact}.